dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 ## Getting a new dependency

-If a dependency is added to the pubspec and then `pub get` is run, it gets the new dependency and any of its transitive dependencies and updates the mapping in the `.packages` file.
+If a dependency is added to the pubspec and then `dart pub get` is run, it gets the new dependency and any of its transitive dependencies and updates the mapping in the `.packages` file.
 However, pub won't change the versions of any already-acquired